nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 2. Run the estimation algorithm and compute its estimation errors as $\Delta x_k = \hat{x}_k - x_k$,
    where $\hat{x}_k$ and $x_k$ are the estimated and true state respectively at epoch $k$
 3. Repeat steps 1 and 2 many times and compute sample mean and covariance of the errors $\Delta x_k$ for each epoch $k$

-4. The sample mean must be close to zero and the sample covariance must match the covariance estimated by the algorithm
+The sample mean must be close to zero and the sample covariance must match the covariance estimated by the algorithm.

-Alternatively sample root mean squared errors (as $\operatorname{E} \Delta x_k (\Delta x_k)^T$) can be compared to the estimated covariances.
+Alternatively sample root mean squared errors (as $\sqrt{\operatorname{E} [\Delta x_k]_i^2}$) can be compared with standard deviations provided by the estimation algorithm.
-This will check mean and covariance correctness simultaneously.
-This is the approach I'm going to use.
+This will check mean and covariance correctness simultaneously and this is the approach I usually use.

-I will apply this method to verify the Kalman filter and smoother algorithms applied to the system described in the next section.
+I will use this method to verify the Kalman filter and smoother algorithms applied to the system described in the next section.

 # Model formulation

 As a dynamic system I consider a damped linear oscillator which is described by the following differential equation for $y$:
 $$\ddot{y} + 2 \eta \omega \dot{y} + \omega^2 y = f$$
-With $\omega \geq 0$ being the oscillator frequency and $\eta \geq 0$ being a dimensionless damping factor and $f$ being an external force.
+With $\omega > 0$ being the oscillator frequency and $\eta \geq 0$ being a dimensionless damping factor and $f$ being an external force.

 Introducing the variables
 $$
-x_1 \equiv y \\\\
+x_1 \coloneqq y \\\\
-x_2 \equiv \dot{y} \\\\
+x_2 \coloneqq \dot{y} \\\\
 $$
 we rewrite it as a first order system
 $$